Peekaboo64534/Advanced-credit-Fraud-Detection-System/README.md

 The dataset used in this project is the "Credit Card Transactions Dataset" available on [Kaggle](https://www.kaggle.com/datasets/priyamchoksi/credit-card-transactions-dataset).
 It includes features such as transaction amount, merchant category, and transaction time, essential for identifying fraudulent activities.

+## Exploratory Data Analysis (EDA)

+Exploratory Data Analysis (EDA) was conducted to gain insights into the dataset and guide the subsequent modeling process.
+Key steps and findings from the EDA include:

+- **Data Distribution**: Analyzed the distribution of key features such as transaction amounts and frequencies.
+This helped in understanding the typical transaction behaviors and identifying anomalies indicative of fraud.

+- **Class Imbalance**: Evaluated the balance between fraudulent and non-fraudulent transactions, revealing a significant imbalance.
+This is critical for guiding model selection and evaluation, as many models are sensitive to class distribution.

+- **Correlation Analysis**: Investigated correlations between features to identify redundant or highly correlated variables that could be reduced to simplify models and improve performance.

+- **Temporal Patterns**: Analyzed the time-based patterns in transaction data, such as identifying peak hours for fraudulent activity, which informed the feature engineering process.

+- **Category Analysis**: Explored categorical features like merchant categories to understand which types of transactions are more prone to fraud.

+Visualizations such as histograms, box plots, heatmaps, and bar charts were used extensively to facilitate these analyses, providing a clear view of the data and supporting hypothesis generation.

 ## Methodology

 ### Data Preprocessing